shah77pc/bisq-website/_posts/2019-03-06-how-to-earn-bsq.md

 I’m glad you asked.
 We all want to earn crypto, don’t we (especially bitcoin :))?

-A compensation request is how you earn BSQ.
+A compensation request is how you earn BSQ-RIAL.
 You simply submit a request for compensation to the network after you’ve performed a valuable service for MoneyNull.

 This is not a faucet.